There is no standard internship/research application process that all employers and

 the applicant should be pass along to the employer.
 Therefore, it is important to

-read the internship posting and use keywords in your resume.
-If the internship description
+read the posting description and use keywords in your resume.
+If the posting description

 states you need experience with x, y, and z, then make sure you list x, y, and z experiences.